Coopertronic/build4repo/README.md

 - [x] Create a `buildList` script that accepts an array of folder names for `PKGBUILD` files and builds them, only updating the repo database when the list is complete.

 - [ ] Make the git update auto commit message saying that the current git source was built.
+Git-helper will need to be updated for this to work.